mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 One of the more unusual aspects of this study was that we'd be using an email touchpoint.

-We wanted candidates to experience the email in a setting as close akin to an inbox, but actually sending out an email wasn't possible.
-Furthermoore, wanted candidates to experience the demo email in a way that was responsive to their device size.
+We weren't in a position to send an email directly to candidates, but wanted them to experience the email in an inbox-like setting.
+Furthermore, we wanted candidates to experience the demo email in a way that was responsive to their device size, as opposed to some idealised version.
 We opted to send candidates through to a browser-based demo email, that acted as the closest match we could get to proving a real inbox experience in terms of visible area and responsive behaviour.

 <figure>
 	<img src="/_assets/img/case-study__research__proto.jpg" />